Rights of way

 Can I see a map of the rights of way?

-All public rights of way in East Sussex can be viewed here.
-This can be used to find out where you can walk or ride in the county and also report problems to the Rights of Way Team.
+All public rights of way in East Sussex can be viewed on the County Councils online rights of way map.
+This can be used find out where you can walk or ride in the county and also report problems to the Rights of Way Team.

-The list of temporary path closures provides information about any long or short term path closures.
+There is also a list of temporary path closures which provides information about any long or short term path closures.

 Reporting problems on rights of way